putyourlightson/craft-sprig/README.md

 </div>
 ```

-## Htmx

-Sprig requires and uses [htmx](https://htmx.org/) under the hood, so anything you can do with `hx-` attributes you can also do with `s-` attributes.
-See the [full attribute reference](https://htmx.org/reference).

-## Alertnative Syntax

-If for whatever reason you cannot or do not want to use `s-` attributes, you can use `sprig-` attributes in the same way.

 ## Component Class

 In the examples above, we passed a template path into the `sprig()` function, which created a component directly from that template.
 If you want to have more control over the component and be able to use PHP logic then you can create a Component class.